noahmvf/00-lab/2-SMACSS-practice/starter-code/README.md

 ---

 ##### Did you do any refactoring of the existing CSS?
 If so, briefly explain what you did and why.
-I didn't do any refactoring of the existing CSS because the page I produced after I moved all my CSS styles was the same as the starter-code.
+I refactored some of the ways in which the tags were targeted in the CSS.
+For example, changing 'main p' to 'article p' to ensure that if other 'p''s are added to the 'main' they won't all be styled the same.
+I also specified the 'nav' to be the 'header-nav' in case other navigation is to be added at some other point on the page.

 (Put your answer here)